 Perhaps you have heard about the term “wire speed” before.
 It’s something the marketing department likes to use when it comes to selling networking equipment.
 It means that packets can be forwarded without any noticeable delay.
 Everything that I explain in this lesson about multilayer switches also applies to routers.
 Let’s take a look at the difference between layer two and multilayer switches from the switch’s perspective:

-You know that layer 2 switches only will switch Ethernet frames within a VLAN, and if we want we can filter traffic based on layer 2 (for example with port-security).
-The multilayer switch can do the same but is also able to route between VLANS and filter on layer 3 or 4 using access-lists.
+You know that layer two switches only will switch Ethernet frames within a VLAN, and if we want we can filter traffic based on layer two (for example with port-security).
+The multilayer switch can do the same but is also able to route between VLANs and filter on layers three or four using access lists.

-Forwarding on layer 2 is based on the destination MAC address.
-Our switch learns the source MAC addresses on incoming frames and it builds the MAC address table.
-Whenever an Ethernet frame enters one of our interfaces, we’ll check the MAC address table to find the destination MAC address and we’ll send it out the correct interface.
+Forwarding on layer two is based on the destination MAC address.
+Our switch learns the source MAC addresses on incoming frames, and it builds the MAC address table.
+Whenever an Ethernet frame enters one of our interfaces, we’ll check the MAC address table to find the destination MAC address, and we’ll send it out to the correct interface.

 Back in the days…switching was done at hardware speed while routing was done in software.
-Nowadays both switching and routing is done at hardware speed.
-In the remaining of this lesson you’ll learn why.
+Nowadays, both switching and routing are done at hardware speed.
+In the remaining of this lesson, you’ll learn why.

 Let’s take a look at the difference between handling Ethernet Frames and IP Packets:

-The life of a layer 2 switch is simple:
+The life of a layer two switch is simple: